pyth-network/pyth-crosschain/cosmwasm/README.md

 Code ID:  2435
 ```

-If you do not pass any additional arguments to the script it will only upload the code and returns the code id.
+If you do not pass any additional arguments to the script, it will only upload the code and return the code id.
 If you want to create a
-new contract or upgrade an existing contract you should pass more arguments that are described below.
+new contract, or upgrade an existing contract you should pass more arguments that are described below.

-## Instantiating new contract
+### Instantiating new contract
-If you want instantiate a new contract after your deployment pass `--instantiate` argument to the above command.
+If you want instantiate a new contract after your deployment, pass `--instantiate` argument to the above command.
-It will upload the code and with the resulting code id instantiates a new pyth contract:
+This command will upload the code and with the resulting code id instantiates a new pyth contract:

 ``` sh
 npm run deploy-pyth -- --network testnet --artifact ../artifacts/pyth_bridge.wasm --mnemonic "..." --instantiate